.RCM File Extension

 In the past, ReCap users could import RCM models into Autodesk ReMake, in order to create movies or VR experiences featuring RCM models.
 Autodesk ReMake has since been discontinued, but Autodesk users can still use ReCap Photo to create RCM models and export them in a variety of 3D model formats, for use in other Autodesk and 3D modeling programs.

-How do I open an RCM file?
+How to open an RCM file

 You can open RCM files in ReCap Photo, which is available as part of Autodesk ReCap Pro.
 You can download a free trial of ReCap Pro from Autodesk's website, using the link provided below.